 - are able to adapt to specific project requirements

-Command of the English language is a key skill we expect all our devs to have, especially because we provide services to US companies and engineers need to be able to effectively communicate with their managers and team in order to complete their tasks appropriately.
+Command of the English language is a key skill we expect all our devs to have, especially because we provide services to US companies and engineers need to be able to effectively communicate with their managers and colleagues in order to complete their tasks appropriately.

 Our Way of Recruiting